stateful/awesome-vscode-extension-utils/README.md

 Packages that help you to test your extension.

 - [VSCode Extension Tester](https://github.com/redhat-developer/vscode-extension-tester) - Framework for simulating user interactions with VS Code and its extensions via Webdriver

+# Logging

+Packages for logging and debugging.

+- [VSCode-Logging](https://www.npmjs.com/package/@vscode-logging/logger) - A Logging Library for VSCode Extension

 # Telemetry